BigMewin/BM/README.md

 2. Trains a U-Net-style VAE with MMD regularization to align latent space distributions across Stanford, UCSF, UCLM, and PKG datasets.
 3. Reconstructs training and validation volumes through the VAE encoder-decoder to produce domain-normalized images.
 4. Trains nnU-Net with 5-fold cross-validation on the reconstructed data.
-5. Evaluates on the held-out original (non-reconstructed) test set.
+5. Evaluates on the held-out test set.

 ---